hapostgres/pg_auto_failover/docs/fsm.rst

 For safety, when the primary fails to contact the monitor and fails to see the pg_auto_failover connection in pg_stat_replication, then it goes to the demoted state of its own accord.

+**Prepare_promotion**

+The prepare_promotion state is meant to prepare the standby server to being promoted.
+This state allows synchronisation on the monitor, making sure that the primary has stopped Postgres before promoting the secondary, hence preventing split brain situations.